JQIamo/AMOArduino/README.md

 # Arduino libraries

-These are a few arduino libraries we are using in the UMD/JQI AMO group.
+These are a few arduino libraries we are using at the JQI.
+Hopefully they are useful to others, too!
+The idea is to make it easy to interface with various instruments in the lab (frequency sythesizers, DACs/ADCs, etc).

-More info to come later, but... here is some basic info.
+Some of these libraries are in flux, so your mileage may vary!
+If you see a bug or would like to contribute, open an issue or send us a pull request.

+For library-specific documentation information, check out the [Doxygen Documentation](http://jqiamo.github.io/AMOArduino).
+There is also lots of good info in the README files for each library.

+Send questions to [npisenti] at [umd].

 ## AD9954